navidgolkar/curve-fitting-nn/README.md

 # curve-fitting-nn
-4 different configurations of neural networks used for curve fitting + visualiztion
+4 different configurations of neural networks used for curve fitting + visualization

 in main.py you can change:
 - H_N: number of hidden layers